FawazQutami/Travelling-Salesman-Problem-Simulated-Annealing/README.md

  ([Genetic Algorithm](https://github.com/FawazQutami/Genetic-Algorithm/tree/master)), as another solution!

-# Simulated Annealing Algorithm in brief (Discrete Optimization)
+# Simulated Annealing Algorithm (Discrete Optimization)
 	1. Start from an initial solution, then at each iteration we generate a slightly different solution.
 	2. If the iteration is better, then we accept it.
 Otherwise, we accept it with a probability of metropolis.
 	3. We repeat the iteration process until a stopping criterion is reached.